FredHutch/community_groups/software_dev.md

 - walking through a software stack for a given project
 - technically-focused lightning talks

+To recommend topics or activites, please use [this issue](https://github.com/FredHutch/community_groups/issues/3).

 ## Collaboration in GitHub

 - [**Git Hooks**](https://githooks.com): scripts that Git executes before or after an event like `commit` or `push`